 KTN’s program for hotel hospitality training is entitled Creating Hospitality Excellence, DAILY!

-Participants first explore the new power of what used to be referred to as “word of mouth” advertising.
-Whereas hotels and other lodging providers used to have to worry that “an unhappy guest might tell as many as 9-10 others…” today’s guests can become the hotel’s biggest advocates or worst nightmares.
-With the proliferation of online guest reviews at websites such as TripAdvisor and Yelp, and with the explosion of social media postings, the level of hospitality and guest service efficiency actually provided to real guests is “transparent” for the world (and potential future guests) to see.
-In short, a hotel’s service level is now part of marketing and public relations.
-This workshop experience helps frontline colleagues understand both why and how they need to make it an “ordinary” experience for guests to experience “extraordinary” guest service.
+Whereas hotels and other lodging providers used to have to worry that "an unhappy guest might tell as many as 9-10 others..." today's guests can become the hotel's biggest advocates or worst nightmares.
+With the proliferation of online guest reviews at websites such as TripAdvisor and Yelp, and with the explosion of social media postings, the level of hospitality and guest service efficiency provided to real guests is "transparent" for the world (and potential future guests) to see.
+In short, a hotel's service level is now part of marketing and public relations.
+This workshop experience helps frontline colleagues understand both why and how they need to make it an "ordinary" occurrence for guests to experience "extraordinary" hospitality and guest service excellence.

-After exploring their new role, participants then gain exposure to KTN’s “Four Fundamental Principles of Hospitality Excellence,” helping them understand the “what’s in it for me?” from their own perspective.
-In short, when colleagues deliver extraordinary service they meet much nicer guests every shift, they experience a far more pleasant work environment, and they have a lot more fun!
-This segment covers concepts such as “Hospitality is more than a series of communications techniques; it is essentially a philosophy for living,” “Bringing out the best in others brings out the best in ourselves,” “Negativity is inevitable; using your power of release when encountering difficult people,” and “The road to hospitality excellence is a joy ride!”
+After exploring their new role, participants then gain exposure to KTN's "Four Fundamental Principles of Hospitality Excellence," helping them understand the "what's in it for me?" from their own perspective.
+In short, when colleagues deliver extraordinary service they meet much nicer guests, they experience a far more pleasant work environment, and they have a lot more fun!
+This segment covers concepts such as "Hospitality is more than a series of communications techniques; it is essentially a philosophy for living," "Bringing out the best in others brings out the best in ourselves," "Using your power of release when encountering difficult people," and "The road to hospitality excellence is a joy ride!"

-Next, the workshop experience takes participants through an exploration of each "step" in ”The Customer Circle of Life” that hotel guests go through, starting with their initial phone call prior to arrival, through their arrival experience, the first few moments in the accommodation, life as an in-house guest and onward to the fond farewell at departure.
+Next, the workshop experience takes participants through an exploration of each "step" in cycle of service model that KTN calls "The Customer Circle of Life."
+This starts with their initial phone call prior to arrival, through their arrival experience, the first few moments in the accommodation, life as an in-house guest and onward to the fond farewell at departure.
 During this segment the more traditional hospitality communication techniques are covered.

 This hotel hospitality training program is presented in a half-day format.
 It is a highly engaging and interactive workshop experience that is also fun for participants to attend.